CloudNationHQ/terraform-azure-ci/examples/default/README.md

-This example illustrates the default setup, in its simplest form.
+This example demonstrates a basic single container deployment with public DNS.